bogdanparvu18/msc-graduate-project/README.md

   This phase establishes the project’s initial multimodal reasoning baseline before moving into capsule-endoscopy data.
 The objective is not yet medical diagnosis or clinical finding interpretation.
 Instead, the goal is to test whether the selected vision-language models can reliably understand visual structure, answer questions over visual evidence, follow structured prompts, and produce machine-readable outputs that can later be adapted to medical MMVQA.

-The baseline will use three generic visual-question-answering datasets:
+The baseline uses three generic visual-question-answering datasets:

 <b>a) DVQA</b>
   This model is used for low-level visual parsing and question answering over bar charts.
 It is useful for testing whether a model can read labels, compare values, and extract information from visual layouts.
 DVQA is not medical, but it is useful as an early test of visual-symbolic reasoning. <br>